Hayabusa Gen III

 The Hayabusa’s tried and true twin spar aluminium frame and swingarm incorporate aluminium castings along with extruded aluminium sections that lend the right amount of suppleness and strength to its overall rigid alloy frame structure.
 While more costly and demanding to fabricate, extruded aluminium sections pay off in achieving the optimal overall balance required by a machine that delivers ultimate performance and reaches a top speed of 299km/h.
 This is why extruded aluminium can also be found used on a number of supercar frames, and why the Hayabusa also leverages its benefits.

+The lightweight, redesigned sub-frame is made of longer rectangular steel tubing for ample weight-carrying capacity.
 The new sub frame designed in conjunction with the bike’s styling changes features straighter pipe sections and reduces weight by 700 grams.

 Updated KYB Suspension